sam-hatley/landlord-data/README.md

 4. As a rough estimate, each LL has a portfolio size of about £912,550 and a current LTV of 28%
     - 40% of these LLs have no debt
     - Of LLs that have debt, their LTV is around 47%
+5. These LLs own between 7 and 10% of privately let properties, which is about 12% of total privately let property value
+    - This comes out to between 323,682 and 430,098 individual properties
+    - With a proposed cap of £10,000 per property, this suggests a target market size of £3.2 to £4.3 Bn, most likely around £3.6 Bn
+    - At an average cost of £30,000, target market size is between £9.7 and £12.9 Bn, most likely £10.8 Bn